Hexumicx/SC1015/README.md

 2. Long Short-term memory Neural Networks

 ## Conclusion
+- Although linear regression has a good R^2 and MSE, it does not translate to a profit

 ## What did we learn from this project?
 - Neural Networks, Keras and Tensorflow